adithya-hn/coalign_suit_fd_images/README.md

   - Movies for PR purposes.
   - CSV file of shift values applied for each image.
   - Option to produce aligned FITS images.
-#### **Under Development**:
-- Co-alignment for ROIs (Region of Interests) will be added soon.
-- Flux conserved Image Rotation
-- Drift correction for ROIs
-- NB03 Difference movie
-- Compare L1 images to Earth observer frame

 ## Installation